 Services to Older Refugees

-The federal Services to Older Refugees Program, referred to in California as the Elderly Services Set-Aside (ESSA), provides funding to assist refugees who are 60 years of age or older.
-The state’s ESSA program:
+The Services to Older Refugees (SOR) Program provides funding to assist refugees who are 60 years of age or older.
+Services provided under the SOR Program:

-- Establishes and/or expands working relationships between refugee service providers and local Area Agencies on Aging to ensure that older refugees are linked to mainstream senior services; and
+- Establishes and/or expands working relationships between refugee service providers and local Area Agencies on Aging to ensure that older refugees are linked to mainstream senior services

 - Assists older refugees with the naturalization process, particularly those individuals who have lost, or are at risk of losing, their Supplemental Security Income benefits due to their noncitizen status.

-For Federal Fiscal Year (FFY) 2017, the Refugee Programs Bureau will allocate ESSA funding to impacted counties as appropriate.
-The state allocates to participating counties based on the number of older refugees in the counties receiving public assistance.
+The Refugee Programs Bureau (RPB) allocates SOR funding to impacted counties based on the number of older refugees in the counties receiving public assistance.
 Please see Funding Letters for annual funding allocations.

 NOTE: Some links below are to documents in Adobe Acrobat portable document format (PDF).
 Please see Tips for Using Adobe PDF Files for details.